himanshu-chugh/cplusplus-simple_console_game/README.md

 # cplusplus-simple_console_game
-c++ console game only for windows. only for windows because conio.h library is used for console operations (conio.h is not available for gcc compliers)
+c++ console game only for windows. only for windows because conio.h library is used for console operations.